USNA Navs: Who we are ...

 One Calling ...
 Variety of Expressions

 - Now there are varieties of gifts, but the same Spirit; and there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.
 (1 Corinthians 12:4-6 ESV)

 - I have become all things to all people, that by all means I might save some.
 I do it all for the sake of the gospel, that I may share with them in its blessings.
 (1 Corinthians 9:22-23 ESV)

 - There is one body and one Spirit—just as you were called to the one hope that belongs to your call—one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.
 (Ephesians 4:4-6 ESV)

 Over time we have discovered that the idea that "one size fits all" really doesn't work!
 God is the author of diversty!
 At the same time, He intends there to be unity in His Body.
 But unity is not uniformity.
 So we have intentionally developed two (so far) expressions of our Navs ministry, Triad Christian Fellowship (TCF) and Kairos.

-The Navs ECA is very highly focused on personal mentoring/discipleship.
-Currently, more than 35 midshipmen are receiving encouragement, instruction, and accountability to help them be effective and faithful midshipmen and followers of Jesus Christ.
+The Navs ECA is highly focused on personal mentoring/discipleship.
+Currently, more than 35 midshipmen are receiving encouragement, instruction, and accountability to help them be followers of Jesus Christ, faithful midshipman, and future officers.
 There is also a growing sense of community and teamwork that is not something that can be easily replaced or recreated.
 Ours is a ministry of evangelism, discipleship, and leadership development that begins at USNA and continues beyond Commissioning.

 We have Navigator staff worldwide who are committed to continue the building process into the lives of men and women who leave the Academy so as to help them become leaders in their families, the military, and their communities.